elcapitanu/ControllerInputs_SDL2/README.md

 # ControllerInputs_SDL2
-C++ program for Linux that receive controller inputs using SDL2 library.
+C++ program for Linux that receives controller inputs using SDL2 library.

 ## Dependecies